builderLabs/Yelp-Fusion-JavaScript/yelpFusionJS.md

     return json.dumps(outgoing)
 ```

-Note that given our use of global variables, these persist in memory and can
+Again, as global variables, these persist in memory and can be readily served
-be readily served back between query calls in the browser.
+back between query calls in the browser.